David-McCaig/David-McCaig/README.md

 You can use this guest login to checkout the app.
 Email: brock@gmail.com  Password: 123

-PartsBin is an online marketplace for buying and selling new and used Mountain bikes and Mountain bike parts.
-It is a fully responsive Full Stack app with a beautiful UI.
-The app uses Token based authentication and the ability for users to post ads.
-The photos are stored using Cloudinary.
-I've also created a chat app using Socket.IO so users can communicate with each other.
-For State management I used useContext.
+PartsBin is an online marketplace designed for mountain biking enthusiasts.
+Find new/used bikes and parts, enjoy a responsive UI, secure token-based authentication, and the ability to post ads.
+Photos are stored with Cloudinary, and a chat app using Socket.IO enables easy communication.
+State management is handled with useContext.

 ![Parts Bin](parts-bin-two.gif)